The Function of the Second Postulate in Special Relativity: Introduction

 \begin{quote} From this point of view, experiments establishing the constancy of the speed of light are only significant because they determine the numerical value of the parameter k.\citep[p.
 119]{mermin} \end{quote}

-In the context of these derivations, it thus appears that the content of the second postulate is merely a report of the experimental value of $k^{-1/2}$, which just happens, utterly contingently it seems, to be the velocity of light.
-Neither light itself, however, nor any other signal propagating at $k^{-1/2}$ plays any role in these derivations, it is claimed.
+Most authors on the subject take such a measurement to be a trivial operation (N David Mermin being a notable exception and I shall analyze his insights in detail).
+In their view, the second postulate is nothing more than a report of the experimental value of $k^{-1/2}$.
+To these authors, it is utterly contingent that this value turns out to be the speed of light, and neither light itself, nor any other signal propagating at $k^{-1/2}$ plays any role in these derivations.
 Mermin goes even further in declaring:

 \begin{quote} It is not, however, necessary for there to be phenomena propagating at the invariant speed to reveal the value of k.\citep[p.
 123]{mermin} \end{quote}